MarcoKe/tensorflow_playground/README.md

 	print(sess.run(hello))
 ```
 - might get some warnings in the form “The TensorFlow library wasn't compiled to use SSE4.2 instructions, but these are available on your machine and could speed up CPU computations.”, the installation will work properly, but speedups could be achieved by compiling tensorflow from source

+## (Windows)

+- clone the project and change into the project directory
+- run `conda env create -f environment.yml`
+- run `activate tfenv`
+- run `pip install --ignore-installed --upgrade tensorflow`

+- then proceed as above